kcummings/kgrep/README.md

            ReplacementFilename is a file containing a ReplacementCommand per line.

-        ScanToken =  a regex string that when found in input will print one match per line
+        ScanToken =  a regex string that when found in input will print one match per line filenames are expanded using normal wild card notation

 ![kgrep commands](support/kgrepcommands.jpg)